sshahidul29/Building-an-Analytic-Environment-for-Class-Attendance-Management-Systems/README.md

 ## Overview

 This project aims to empower our Educational Institute client with data-driven insights and decision-making capabilities by providing a robust data infrastructure and actionable analytics.
-It involves integrating, cleaning, and structuring data, and creating analytical model for informed decision-making.
+It involves integrating, cleaning, and structuring data, and creating the analytical model for informed decision-making.

 ## Enterprise Data Warehouse was built in MSSQL Server using SSMS

-- Performed requirement gathering, documentation and profiling of available data.
+- Performed business requirement gathering, documentation and profiling of available data.
 - Collaborated with the project team to identify and document source-to-target mapping.
 - Created Bus Matrix (composition of Business process, Granularity, Facts, Fact Tables, and Dimensions).
 - Designed and implemented Enterprise Data Warehouse (EDW) using Ralph Kimball’s Dimensional Modelling Approach.